adamrfox/mt_filegen/README.md

 -r | --roundup : Make sure the exact number of files is written even if it goes over the size limit -d | --depth depth_string : Describes the depth of the tree.
 A simple int goes N levels deep.
     X:Y:Z creates 3 levels deep the first level is X wide, the next level Y wide, then Z wide, etc.
--s | --size X : Makes the total size of the dataset to X.  Follow X with either M, G or T for Megabutes, Gigabytes or Terrabytes, e.g. 100G or 1T
+-s | --size=X : Makes the total size of the dataset to X.  Follow X with either K, M, G or T for Kilobytes, Megabutes, Gigabytes or Terrabytes, e.g. 100G or 1T
+-f | --filesize=X Makes thte file size of each file X. Follow X with either K, M, G or T for Kilobytes, Megabutes, Gigabytes or Terrabytes, e.g. 100G or 1T
 -n | --numfiles N : Creates a total of N files
 -e | --ext X : Makes X the extension of the files.
 Default is dat -t | --threads T : Runs up to T threads.
 Each thread works on subdirectory